Rohff

 Housni M'Kouboi (/fr/; born 15 December 1977), better known as Rohff and at times stylized as Roh2f, is a French rapper.

+Biography

 Born in Antananarivo, Madagascar, to a family of Comoran origin, he immigrated in 1985 to France living in Vitry-sur-Seine, in south suburbs of Paris.
 His stage name Rohff (/fr/) stands for "Rimeur Original Hardcore Flow Fluide".

-Rohff began rapping around 1990 and in 1994, he participated in the production of the album Première Classe (First Class), working on the track "On fait les choses" alongside Neg'Marrons, Mystik, and Pit Baccardi, and started becoming known to a larger audience.
+Rohff began rapping around 1990 and in 1999, he participated in the production of the album Première Classe (First Class), working on the track "On fait les choses" alongside Neg'Marrons, Mystik, and Pit Baccardi, and started becoming known to a larger audience.
 He is a member of the Mafia K'1 Fry, a group of rappers from Val-de-Marne composed.
 The group released the album Légendaire (Legendary) in 1999.